ardeshir/docs/rust-orchestration/primitives.md

 # Core Rust Orchestration Primitives

-Let's break down how we can start realizing this vision with Rust code, focusing on

 **Phase 1: Core Rust Orchestration Primitives** as outlined in your implementation roadmap.

 We'll aim to create a foundational structure that can be expanded upon.
 This will involve setting up a Cargo workspace and defining some initial crates for the core components.